Integrations & Getting Started

 Angle

-- Generate 3 frame-aware angles for a picked story.
+Generate 3 frame-aware angles for a picked story.
 Returns hooks, tensions, CTAs, plus a recommended_angle_id scored against your brand profile.
+Pass a custom_framing to write your own angle.

 Draft

-- Ship to a connected social account. dry_run=true by default; commit requires explicit second call.
+Ship to a connected social account.
+Direct publish is live for LinkedIn and X; Instagram is coming soon.
+For that, the desk returns the finished post to copy or export. dry_run=true by default; commit requires explicit second call.
 Verifier blocks override dry-run state.

 Brand